-Offshore wind energy is clearly a question of MSP as besides the licensing procedure, there are no regulations dealing with allocating space for offshore energy.
+Offshore wind energy is clearly a question of MSP as besides the licensing procedure, there are no particular regulations dealing with allocating space for offshore energy.
 It is up to the planners to coordinate deployment of offshore wind with other stakeholders before making any final decision.
-Although as stems from the consultations with experts during the development of the Central Baltic Case study, offshore wind interests dominate the national level of planning and making of decisions, deployment of offshore energy installations at sea can potentially have certain transboundary / cross-border implications.
+As deployment of offshore wind facilities will always concern interests across a number of sectors the planners have to be involved in decision-making to avoid situations when a decision taken by one institution conflicts with immediate interests of other sectors.
+Although as stems from the consultations with experts during the development of the Central Baltic Case study, offshore wind interests dominate the national level of planning and making of decisions, deployment of offshore energy installations at sea can potentially also have certain transboundary / cross-border implications.